Sayyad-Abdul-Bari/ETL-pipeline-from-Mongo-JSON-To-Postgre/README.md

 Run the local UI:
 - `streamlit run streamlit_app.py`

-See `DOCUMENTATION.md` for a concise architecture and usage guide.

 What the UI does:
 - Source selection with in-place JSON upload or MongoDB export to `Data/`.
 - PostgreSQL connection + database selection/creation.